-The accounting policies of the two segments are the same as those described in the "Summary of Significant Accounting Policies" in the Company's Annual Report on Form 10-K for the year ended April 30, 2019, filed on July 26, 2019 with the Securities and Exchange Commission.
-The Company evaluates the performance of its segments and allocates resources to them based on operating profit which is defined as income before investment income, interest expense and taxes.
+The accounting policies of the two segments are the same as those described in the "Summary of Significant Accounting Policies" in the 2019 Form 10-K. The Company evaluates the performance of its segments and allocates resources to them based on operating profit which is defined as income before investment income, interest expense and taxes.
 All acquired assets, including intangible assets, are included in the assets of both reporting segments.